MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/testing-other-browsers.md

 The following products are examples of cloud-based emulators and related products.
 These descriptions are from the products' information sites and serve as examples of features or capabilities to consider.

 * [BrowserStack](https://www.browserstack.com/automate) helps you perform manual testing.
 You select an operating system, a browser version, a device type, and a URL to browse, and then BrowserStack spins up a hosted virtual machine that you can interact with.
 You can run multiple emulators in the same screen, to test the look and feel of your app across multiple devices at the same time.
+The following testing sites are suggested as a starting point.
+Conduct your own search to find the best cloud-based testing for your needs.

 * [Device Anywhere](https://www.sigos.com/app-experience/) doesn't use emulators, but real devices which you can control remotely.
 This is useful when you need to reproduce a problem on a specific device and an issue might not appear in some reports.